tetzng/pez/docs/commands.md

   - CLI‑specified targets are appended to `pez.toml` (relative paths are normalized to absolute).
   - `owner/repo` resolves to `https://github.com/owner/repo`; `host/...` without a scheme is normalized to `https://host/...`.
   - Selectors: `@latest`, `@version:<v>`, `@branch:<b>`, `@tag:<t>`, `@commit:<sha>` influence the resolved commit for fresh installs and `install --force`.
-  - Duplicate files: pez maintains a set of destination paths encountered during the run and skips a plugin if copying would overwrite an existing file (applies to both CLI targets and `pez.toml`).
+  - Duplicate files: pez tracks destination paths seen during the run and skips a plugin if copying would overwrite an existing file (applies to both CLI targets and `pez.toml`).
 A warning is printed and the plugin’s files are not recorded.
   - Concurrency: with explicit targets, clones run concurrently (bounded by `PEZ_JOBS`) and file copies run sequentially with duplicate‑path detection; installs from `pez.toml` are processed sequentially with the same duplicate detection.
+  - Existing clones: when the repository directory already exists, CLI targets are skipped with a warning unless `--force` is provided; installs from `pez.toml` return an error for that plugin unless `--force` is provided.

 ## uninstall